Limo01/BoraBoraFitnessClub/README.md

 # BoraBoraFitnessClub
-The goal of this Web Technology project was to create a website for a gym.
+The goal of this Web Technologies project was to create a website for a gym.
 <br>
 <br>
 _Note: The website is in italian, so all the following schemas will be in italian_